 - Privacy & terms: Apple limits tracking to Apple IDs, while family trackers may offer custom privacy agreements.

-That’s where a solution like VigilKids comes in.
-Designed specifically for families and children, VigilKids works as a complement or backup to Apple’s Find My.
-Think of it this way: Use Find My for device-level recovery, and use VigilKids for continuous family-location and parental alerts.
-This layered approach gives you more confidence.
+That's where VigilKids comes in.
+Built specifically for families and children, it works as a complement or backup to Apple's Find My.
+The simplest way to think about it: use Find My for device-level recovery, and use VigilKids for continuous family-location and parental alerts.
+It's one of the best family tracking apps for exactly this layered approach.

 Here are three real-life scenarios where combining both helps:

-- School pickup: You see exactly when your child leaves school and whether they arrive safely home.
+- School pickup: You see exactly when your child leaves school and whether they get home safely.

-- Safe-zone notifications: Get alerts if your child steps outside a predefined area, such as a park or neighborhood boundary.
+- Safe-zone notifications: Get alerts when your child steps outside a predefined area — a feature powered by geofencing software, such as a park or neighborhood boundary.

-- Lost phone and family safety: If the iPhone Find My not working glitch strikes, VigilKids still tracks your child’s location for peace of mind.
+- Lost phone and family safety: If the Find My iPhone glitch strikes, VigilKids still tracks your child's location for peace of mind.

-By blending Find My with VigilKids, you gain an extra layer of reliability, which ensures you’re not dependent on a single tool when family safety is on the line.
+By blending Find My with VigilKids, you gain an extra layer of reliability — so you're never dependent on a single tool when family safety is on the line.

 Quick FAQs about Find My Not Working